CSchoel/arbitrary-but-fixed/about.md

 ## The blog

-As a researcher in an interdisciplinary field, incurable perfectionist, and generally curious and quirky person I tend to run into interesting and sometimes exotic <del>problems</del> challenges.
+As a researcher in an interdisciplinary field, and generally curious person I tend to run into interesting and sometimes exotic <del>problems</del> challenges.
 In this blog I want to shout my solutions to these challenges out into the world, hoping for some feedback.
 So if you have a question, or a better solution, or just want to chat with someone with similar interests, I am always happy if you drop me an email.